pgdogdev/docs/docs/features/sharding/cross-shard.md

 ### Atomicity

 DDL statements should be atomic across all shards.
 This is to protect against a single shard failure to create a table or index, which could result in an inconsistent schema.
-PgDog can use [two-phase commit](2pc.md) to ensure this is the case, however that means that all DLL statements must be executed inside a transaction, for example:
+PgDog can use [two-phase commit](2pc.md) to ensure this is the case, however that means that all DDL statements must be executed inside a transaction, for example:

 ```postgresql
 BEGIN;